RxSwiftCommunity/RxReduce/README.md

 ### List of actions

 RxReduce is a lightweight framework.
-Pretty much everything is a protocol (except the DefaultStore, but if you want to implement you own Store it is perfectly OK since Store is also a protocol you can conform to).
+Pretty much everything is a protocol (except the Store, but if you want to implement you own Store it is perfectly fine since RxReduce providers a StoreType protocol you can conform to).

 Lately, Swift 4.1 has introduced conditional conformance.
 If you are not familiar with this concept: [A Glance at conditional conformance](https://medium.com/@thibault.wittemberg/a-glance-at-conditional-conformance-c1f2d9ea29a3).